electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/bev-platforms/mlb-evo/_index.md

 weight: 1
 ---

+The e-tron is based on an extensively adapted variant of the modular longitudinal platform (MLB evo).
+The MLB Evo platform is a shared platform that included ICE like Lamborghini URUS and Audi A8.
+But for e-tron Audi built a completely new dedicated chassis and body for e-tron so this can't be compared with other EV like VW Golf or others that use modified ICE chassis.

+Its foundation is a new body shape with numerous innovative structural elements in the lower area of the vehicle center and the roof.

 The e-tron marks Audi’s start into the electric era.
 The SUV is the first vehicle to combine electric mobility with Audi quality: A sophisticated drive and recuperation system, all-wheel drive and maximum comfort.
 In short: Vorsprung durch Technik.
-The e-tron is based on an extensively adapted variant of the modular longitudinal platform (MLB evo).
-Its foundation is a new body shape with numerous innovative structural elements in the lower area of the vehicle center and the roof.

 ![Platforms](mlbevo1.jpg "Audi MLB evo platform")